XClose

 We've learned about Matplotlib and IPython in this course already.
 NumPy is the last part of the trilogy.

-Limitations of Python Lists
+Limitations of Python lists

 In [1]:

-x = [list(range(5)) for N in range(5)]
+x = [[row_index + col_index for col_index in range(5)] for row_index in range(5)]

 x